PhantomCybernetics/phntm_bridge_docs/index.rst

 - Standalone lightweight Bridge Agent for monitoring and management of various parts of a distributed system
 - Connects P2P or via a TURN server when P2P link is not possible
 - Multiple peers can connect to the same machine at a very low extra CPU cost
-- ~5-10ms RTT on local network, 50ms+ RTT remote operation via a TURN server
+- ~5-10ms RTT on local network, 50ms+ RTT remote teleoperation via a TURN server
 - Works with rosbag and sims such as Gazebo or Webots
+- Fully open-source under the MIT license

 .. toctree::
    :maxdepth: 3